christiankozalla/nextjs-blog/posts/amazing-github-repos-for-every-web-developer.md

 ---
-"title": "8 Amazing GitHub Repos for Every Developer" "date": "2020-11-16"
+'title': '9 Amazing GitHub Repos for Every Developer' 'date': '2020-11-19'
-"author": "Christian Kozalla"
+'author': 'Christian Kozalla'
-"shortTitle": "GitHub is full of code..
+'shortTitle': 'GitHub is full of code..
 But how to find excellent repos that come in handy for every web developer?
-I´ll show you the needles in the haystack!"
+I´ll show you the needles in the haystack!'
-"description": "tbd"
+'description': 'tbd'
-"imageUrl": "/images/vue-tutorial-frontend-quiz-app-headsup.jpg"
+'imageUrl': '/images/vue-tutorial-frontend-quiz-app-headsup.jpg'
-"tags": ["GitHub", "Resources"]
+'tags': ['GitHub', 'Resources']
-"isInDb": false
+'isInDb': true
 ---

-# 8 Amazing GitHub Repos for Every Developer
+# 9 Amazing GitHub Repos for Every Developer

 Since GitHub is **huge** and hard to grasp with the naked eye, I have collected 8 of the most amazing repos out there.
 These are handy resources for every Programmer seeking to enhance their skills in Web Development.